configcat/terraform-provider-configcat/docs/data-sources/webhook_signing_keys.md

 page_title: "configcat_webhook_signing_keys Data Source - terraform-provider-configcat"
 subcategory: ""
 description: |-
-  Use this data source to access information about existing Products.
-What is a Product in ConfigCat? https://configcat.com/docs/main-concepts
+  Use this data source to access information about Webhook Signing Keys.
+What is a Webhook in ConfigCat? https://configcat.com/docs/advanced/notifications-webhooks/
 ---

 # configcat_webhook_signing_keys (Data Source)

-Use this data source to access information about existing **Products**.
-[What is a Product in ConfigCat?](https://configcat.com/docs/main-concepts)
+Use this data source to access information about **Webhook Signing Keys**.
+[What is a Webhook in ConfigCat?](https://configcat.com/docs/advanced/notifications-webhooks/)

 ## Example Usage